tqre/archlive-saltmaster/NOTES.md

 - multiple qemu-machines, macaddressing?
 - class network dhcp space big enough to accomodate 1000+ machines?
 - with qemu networking, main server is not even aware of the vms!
+- reduce vm memory to 128MB, should be enough

+## TODO

+- scripts to fire up vm's on minions (done from master?)
+  - individual ssh port forwarding for vm's
+  - individual link-level addressess for vm's (MAC)
+- documentation...